-For situations where the medical care is an exception to ODG, the health care provider should document the treatment planning rationale according to "Documentation requirements for exceptions" (Section C below).
+For situations where the medical care is an exception to ODG, the health care provider should document the treatment planning rationale according to the "Documentation Requirements for Exceptions" section below.

-The process for documenting exceptions to guidelines is supported by medical research, including a 2010 study in the Annals of Internal Medicine, funded by the Agency for Healthcare Research and Quality, which reported that exceptions to treatment guidelines that are well documented by physicians as part of their regular workflow and subsequently reviewed by peers are deemed appropriate most of the time.
+The ODG process for documenting exceptions to guidelines is supported by medical research, including a 2010 study in the Annals of Internal Medicine, funded by the Agency for Healthcare Research and Quality, which reported that exceptions to treatment guidelines that are well documented by physicians as part of their regular workflow and subsequently reviewed by peers are deemed appropriate most of the time.
 Of over 600 exceptions to treatment guidelines, 94% were determined to be medically appropriate, 3% were inappropriate, and 3% were of indeterminate appropriateness.
-Although not specific to worker's compensation, where appropriateness might be considerably lower, the authors noted that when providers clearly report exceptions to standard practices, their clinical decision-making is affirmed, helping them achieve high performance levels while minimizing treatment delays.
+Although not specific to worker's compensation, the authors noted that when providers clearly report exceptions to standard practices, their clinical decision-making is affirmed, helping them achieve high performance levels while minimizing treatment delays.
 (Persell, 2010)